 Tina Turner, "Queen of Rock 'n' Roll," dies at 83

-Tina Turner has died at 83 years old, according to her spokesperson, Bernard Doherty.
+Tina Turner, the music superstar whose career spanned five decades, has died at 83 years old.
+Her death was confirmed to CBS News by her spokesperson, Bernard Doherty, on Wednesday afternoon.

-The "What's Love Got To Do With It" singer's death was confirmed to CBS News on Wednesday afternoon.
+Known for hits like "What's Love Got To Do With It," Turner won 12 Grammy Awards over her storied career.

+"Tina Turner, the 'Queen of Rock'n Roll' has died peacefully today at the age of 83 after a long illness in her home in Küsnacht near Zurich, Switzerland," said Doherty in a news release.
+"With her, the world loses a music legend and a role model."

 A photo was shared on Turner's Instagram announcing her passing.